neildawson/neildawson.github.io/_work/livealerts.md

 For compliance reasons we couldn’t name the organisation in our messages, only in the app.
 Concerned this lack of transparency might worry customers, I proposed an option which explained *why* a hard search is made.
 We tested this against a version which instead directed customers to open the app for full details.

-**Version A (the call to action) performed best, with a 14.64% lead</mark> in clicks per send, and was selected for the full release.
+<mark>Version A (the call to action) performed best, with a 14.64% lead</mark> in clicks per send, and was selected for the full release.

 So we learned a bit about how to write engaging push notifications.
 Obviously, <mark>an A/B test couldn’t tell us if the message worried anyone</mark> unnecessarily, something I’d like to explore further one day!